• Skip to primary navigation

 This recipe comes to you today courtesy of my daughter.
 We were having our regular daily telephone conversation, which usually centres around food.
 'What are you having for supper tonight?'.
 'Oh, I haven't decided yet, but we had a lovely supper last night.
 I made a chicken, leek and mushroom pie'.
 Of course, my ears pricked up immediately - I didn't have a recipe for that on my site so I wanted all the details.

-As it turns out, this is such a simple recipe and it tastes amazing.
+As it turns out, this is a simple recipe, but it tastes amazing.
 Tender chunks of chicken, in a creamy leek and mushroom sauce, flavoured with mustard and topped with puff pastry.
-It’s the perfect recipe for when the comfort food craving hits.
+It's the perfect recipe for when the comfort food craving hits.

 So I wrote down all the details and made it for supper that night.
-You don’t need a lot of fancy ingredients.
+You don't need a lot of fancy ingredients.
 I had everything I needed in the pantry.
-The recipe makes a very generous pie filling, in fact, there was so much that I made 2 pies and put one in the freezer for another day.
+The recipe makes a very generous pie filling.
+There was so much that I made 2 pies and put one in the freezer for another day.
 I tested it out on hubby alongside a helping of steamed vegetables, and he polished off the lot, plus a second helping.
 Success!!!

 Why you will love this pie

-Once you’ve tasted it, I’m sure you’ll be making this pie again.
+Once you've tasted it, I'm sure you'll make this pie time and time again.

 • It's quick and easy to make.
 Just a few simple ingredients and a roll of shop-bought puff pastry are all you will need, and you can have this pie on the table in less than an hour.